Back to articles

 Abvius: the grant at the heart of the system

 In Abvius, each grant is a structured object with its complete attributes: donor, currency, total amount, detailed budget lines with amounts per line, eligibility period, inter-line flexibility rules, authorized indirect cost rate, reporting calendar and amendment history.
 Each transaction is linked to a grant and a budget line at the time of entry.
-The system instantly verifies the compliance of each expense with donor rules and blocks or alerts in case of deviation.
+The system instantly verifies the compliance of each expense with donor rules and blocks or alerts in case of ineligibility risk.

-4. Donor reporting
+4. Donor reporting and the quality of the relationship

 5. Approval workflows and internal control